 - For the Senior Essay, fill out the Senior Essay form (pdf file).
 Have your supervising faculty member AND the Undergraduate Advisor sign this form.
 A copy will be kept in the student's file.

-- Submit the completed form to the NELC front office (Denny 229) to receive an add code.
-Add codes for Independent Study and Senior Essay will not be provided unless the forms are signed by the supervising faculty member and advisor (if necessary).
+- Submit the completed form to the NELC front office (Denny 220) or email it to email@example.com.
+Registration for Independent Study and Senior Essay will not be completed unless the forms are signed by the supervising faculty member and advisor (if necessary).
 When the necessary steps are completed, NELC staff will forward the student's information to Humanities Academic Services who will enter the registration for the appropriate credits.

 - Be sure to consult with your supervising faculty member throughout the quarter.